martinmicunda/employee-scheduling-api/README.md

 ## Features
   * Use ES6/ES7
-  * Couchbase database with N1QL queries
+  * Couchbase Database (a highly scalable distributed KV-Store and Document Database) with N1QL queries
+  * Internationalization and localization with [i18n-node-2](https://github.com/jeresig/i18n-node-2)

 ##<a name="installation-and-configuration"></a>Installation & Configuration
 ###<a name="platform-and-tools"></a>Platform & Tools